twobin/react-lazyload/README.md

 **NOTICE** Set `debounce` / `throttle` to all lazy loaded components unanimously, if you don't, the first occurrence is respected.

-## Props added to children

-Like the example above, `<MyComponent>` will get following extra props:

-### visible

-Type: Bool

-Is component currently visible

-### firstTimeVisible

-Is component first time visible, useful for children component's `componentWillReceiveProps` detect whether or not should query new data.

 ## Scripts